douwevandermeij/fractal/README.md

 Each projector should only be doing one thing.
 The relation between an event and a projector is one-to-many.

+**!!
+CAVEAT !!**

+When using events, and especially when sending events to an external service, be aware that these other services might have a dependency on the structure of the event.
+Changing existing events is **dangerous**.
+The best approach here is to apply the _open-closed principle_ of SOLID, open for extension, closed for modification.
+Alternatively creating a new event is also possible.

 #### Example file contents